jolenewin2018/dierbach_notes/10_-_object-oriented_programming/comp_problem_solving.rst

 10.6.1 The Problem
 ------------------
-* Develop a program apaable of maintaining reservations for a vehivle rental agency.
+* Develop a program capable of maintaining reservations for a vehicle rental agency.
 * The agency rents out:
     * Cars
     * Vans
     * Moving Trucks